-Cyrus E. Dugger is the principal of The Dugger Law Firm, PLLC.
-He has represented employees in employment discrimination and wage and hour litigation against numerous employers, including class and collective action lawsuits against major U.S. corporations and governmental entities (Goldman Sachs & Co., The Kirby Company, Save-A-Lot, The New York City Department of Education, and the Connecticut Department of Correction).
+Cyrus E. Dugger is the Principal of The Dugger Law Firm, PLLC.
+He has represented employees in employment discrimination and wage and hour litigation against numerous employers, including class and collective actions against major U.S. corporations and governmental entities (including Goldman Sachs & Co., The Kirby Company, Save-A-Lot, PricewaterhouseCoopers, The New York City Department of Education, and the Connecticut Department of Correction).

-Mr. Dugger is admitted to practice in New York State, the Southern District of New York, the Eastern District of New York, and the Court of Appeals for the Second Circuit.
+New York State, Southern District of New York, Eastern District of New York, Court of Appeals for the Second Circuit